patrickn699/car-sale-estimator/README.md

 # car-sale-estimator
 Car sale price estimator.

+Before running on your local machine make sure you run  ```pip install requirements.txt``` once installtion is done the navigate to the folder where you have downladed the files, in the same location open cmd or terminal and type ```streamlit run gui.py``` this will run the program in browser.

 About the project:
 This project is all about predicting sales price of a car.
 The dataset used is downloaded from kaggle.
 It takes parameters like: